We Believe In Idaho

 Bio coming soon.

 Ronda spent her career helping others as a social worker.
 So, it should come as no surprise that even in retirement she feels strongly about helping those around her.
 Ronda’s passion for giving back caught the attention of her neighbors in Yellow Pine and earned her a spot on the Stibnite Foundation.
 She is excited to be a voice for her community and help deserving organizations in rural Idaho get funding through the foundation.
 Ronda is particularly passionate about supporting the future of our communities – our youth.
 She has volunteered with many different organizations but is particularly proud of her work serving on the Military Youth Council, which supported children whose parents were serving our country.
 Ronda is happily married and a proud mother to five grown children.
 She loves living in Yellow Pine and having access to so many outdoor activities right outside her back door.

 Pat has been incredibly involved with his community over the years and worn many different hats within the city.
 He served on the City Council and currently works as the Public Works Supervisor.
 Pat has also been an owner of a local business and spent the early part of his career working in the lumber industry.
 Through all of these different roles, Pat has gained a deep understanding of Council and the needs within the community.
 He is honored to represent his city and help determine what the Stibnite Gold Project could mean for his fellow neighbors.
-He hopes by serving on the Stibnite Advisory Council, he can help advocate for communities across Central Idaho and work with Perpetua Resources to bring more family wage jobs to the region and protect the environment by cleaning up the mess legacy operations have left at Stibnite.
+He hopes by serving on the Stibnite Foundation he can help organizations in communities across Central Idaho.
 Pat is a proud husband and father to five children.
 In his spare time he loves to be outside fishing, camping or barbecuing with family and friends.